-If you’re new to the keto diet, it's important to understand what’s happening in your body as your metabolic system adjusts from producing insulin to craving-busting chocolate ketones.
+If you’re new to the keto diet, it's important to understand what’s happening in your body as your metabolic system adjusts from producing insulin fat-busting ketones.
+Our team at Konscious Keto wants to enlighten you.

 This way, you make the right nutritional choices that will help you lose weight and discourage relapses into bad eating habits.